Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ### it's Cool to be Cautious when Calculating Correlations

 There are a few things to be careful of when you're calculating and using correlations!
 First off remember, a correlation DOES NOT IMPLY CAUSATION!
 This just means that just because two things have a high r value, does not mean that one causes the other!
-A classic example is that drownings are tightly correlated with ice cream consumption per capita every year, but only because more people are around water and eating ice cream durring the summer!
-There are some great sights for this, for example the web site https://www.tylervigen.com/spurious-correlations points out that there's an omminous r of 0.666 between drownings by falling into a pool in a year with the number of films Nick Cage has appeard in that year.
-It's possible that it's people staring at tvs, distracted while walking next to their pool thinking "is that Nick Cage?", but it's more likely what's called a spurious correlation, meaning there's no real relationship between the two variables.
+A classic example is that drownings are tightly correlated with ice cream consumption per capita every year, but only because more people are around water and eating ice cream during the summer!
+There are some great sights for this, for example the web site https://www.tylervigen.com/spurious-correlations points out that there's an omminous r of 0.666 between drownings by falling into a pool in a year with the number of films Nick Cage has appeared in that year.
+It's possible that it's people staring at TVs, distracted while walking next to their pool thinking "is that Nick Cage?", but it's more likely what's called a spurious correlation, meaning there's no real relationship between the two variables.
 Make sure that you never assume causation for a correlation, and make sure the ones you believe make some sense!

 Another factor to be cautious of when calculating correlations is that all correlations with the methods we're using are linear correlations.
 While this does not sound super important, you might be fitting a relationship that doesn't make sense to your data, and drawing the wrong conclusions from it!
 Always look at your data!
 Plot it!
 Stare at it!

-Finally, related to the above point, a correlation driven by an outlier is quantitatively the same as a correlation driven by a real relationship, always look for outlier (points way outside the rest of your data, or points that just don't make any sense) before you run a correlation.
-Just to reitterate - Always look at your data!
+Finally, related to the above point, a correlation driven by an outline is quantitatively the same as a correlation driven by a real relationship, always look for outline (points way outside the rest of your data, or points that just don't make any sense) before you run a correlation.
+Just to reiterate - Always look at your data!
 Plot it!
 Stare at it!

 Now let's get back to that sweet sweet iris data!
 Let's look for a correlation between sepal length and sepal width.
 It seems like longer petals could be wider, as they might just be larger overall, but let's take a closer look!